Most Entertaining Cities in the US

 New York is another huge name in the entertainment industry.
 This city, however, tends to cater more toward the people trying to make a break in the music, theater and art than in movies or television (though, admittedly the margin is slim).
 The number of places a person can play open mic nights are in the thousands as are the experimental theater companies and galleries that take undiscovered artists.
 Heck, in New York, you can busk full time and make a pretty good living just by playing in the subway!

 Chicago is a fantastic place for people who are trying to make names for themselves in comedy.
 Second City—the famous comedy troupe that feeds directly into Saturday Night Live and the standup circuit is here.
 Writers also have good livings here as there are plenty of independent bookstores that will take books on consignment and help you make a name for yourself.
 The cold winters are fantastic for many of the Chicago activities and also holing up at home and honing your craft and working on the business side of your dream.

 Oregon is getting more and more popular with movie and television makers every day.
-Portland, in particular is home to a plethora of television show and movie shoots.
+Portland, in particular, is home to a plethora of television shows and movie shoots.
 The studios use local talent whenever possible so this could be the perfect city to break into the industry (at a fraction of the cost of living associated with living in a bigger city like LA or New York).
-The city is also friendly to independent artists, musicians and writers.
+The city is also friendly to independent artists, musicians, and writers.

 There are some cities built for breaking into the industry and if you are someone who thrives amongst highly competitive environments, you will do well there.
 If you aren’t someone who is energized by breaking out of a crowd of thousands, one of the lesser-known cities mentioned here can help you achieve your dreams.
 Good luck!